microsoft/EntraSuite-Training/Scenarios/Scenario2.md

 ## Requirements
-This section defines the requirements for this scenario’s solution.
+This section defines the requirements for this scenarioï¿½s solution.

 ## Permissions
 Administrators who interact with Global Secure Access preview features require the Global Secure Access Administrator and Application Administrator roles.